 Click here to read PSAB's 2023-2024 Legislative Priorities.

 Advocacy is important because it helps your borough to gain access to programs, funding, and educational resources.
 That's why it's important for your borough to be involved in these efforts and in helping to decide PSAB’s legislative priorities.
 You can do that through the resolutions process that is in place.

-Look for information later this year on the 2015 Resolutions process.
-Prior to the conference, the PSAB Resolutions and Policy Steering Committee will review the submitted resolutions and make recommendations for the full delegation at the fall conference.
+Individual boroughs or County Boroughs Associations (CBAs) can submit a resolution for consideration.
+Prior to the PSAB Annual Conference each year, the PSAB Resolutions and Policy Steering Committee will review submitted resolutions and make recommendations for adoption to the full delegation.

 Resolutions to be considered at the 2024 Annual Conference must be submitted to PSAB by April 3, 2024.